karan101292/react-video-js-player/README.md

     </tr>
     <tr>
       <td>onSeeking</td>
-      <td>It will fire when video is beeing seeked using seekbar.
+      <td>It will fire when video is being seeked using seekbar.
 It returns current time of the video</td>
     </tr>
     <tr>
       <td>onSeeked</td>